mdntsl/emailGenerator/README.md

 ```
 $ npm install
 $ npm start
-And open you browser and go http://localhost:3000/email/
+And open you browser and follow  http://localhost:3000/email/
 ```